Upgrading and University Preparationufv.ca/upgrading

-Adult Basic Education University Preparation (ABEUP) is designed for those who have completed ENG 081 or are assessed at the ENG 091 level and want to obtain High school completion or prerequisites to a post-secondary program with the option of taking three first year University-level courses (maximum of three first year University courses while in the ABEUP program).
-An assessment may be required before entry into the ABEUP program,
+Adult Basic Education University Preparation (ABEUP) is designed for those who have completed ENG 081 or are assessed at the ENG 091 level and want to obtain secondary school graduation or prerequisites to a post-secondary program with the option of taking three first-year university-level courses (maximum of three first-year University courses while in the ABEUP program).
+An assessment may be required before entry into the ABEUP program.

-To be eligible for the Adult Dogwood, a student must complete three courses after enrolling in an adult program, Prior Learning Assessment (PLA) may be used to meet any of the requirements for the Adult Dogwood.
+To be eligible for the Adult Dogwood, students must complete three courses after enrolling in an adult program, Prior Learning Assessment (PLA) may be used to meet any of the requirements for the Adult Dogwood.

-To complete the requirements, students may need to take some courses outside the UUP department, so it is important when planning your program to consult with your UUP Instructional Assistant.
+To complete the requirements, students may need to take some courses outside the UUP department, so it is important that students consult with their UUP Instructional Assistant when planning their program.

-Note: To be eligible for the Adult Graduation Diploma, a person must be 18 years or older.
+Note: To be eligible for the Adult Graduation diploma, students must be 18 years or older.

 Note: Courses from the B.C.
 School System may be counted toward the Adult Graduation diploma; however, at least three courses must be taken as an adult.